jeromesuggs-tech/jeromesuggs-tech.github.io/_posts/2026-02-21-hybrid-join-what-actually-breaks.md

 ## Engineering Takeaways

-1. Hybrid join is identity architecture, not just configuration.
+Hybrid join is not a checkbox feature.
+It is identity architecture.

-2. Device lifecycle discipline matters.
+Device lifecycle discipline is mandatory.
-3. Object hygiene prevents cascading authentication problems.
+Object hygiene is not optional.

+If hybrid join regularly requires `dsregcmd /leave` to function, the issue is not the command.

+The issue is systemic drift.

-4. Automation should validate identity state regularly.
+Automation should validate hybrid identity state regularly — before authentication failures surface in production.

 Hybrid environments are not fragile because they are hybrid.

 They are fragile when lifecycle discipline is weak.

----

 Automation is not convenience — it is operational survival.